 What In Fact is cPanel Web Hosting?

 For your info, it's good to know that the majority of the cPanel hosting offerings on the present-day website hosting marketplace are supplied by a very insubstantial business niche (as far as annual cash flow is concerned) named reseller hosting.
 Reseller web hosting is a type of a small-size business segment, which furnishes a big amount of different web hosting brands, yet supplying literally the same thing: mainly cPanel web hosting services.
 This is bad news for everyone.
 Why?
 Because at least 98% of the web hosting offers on the whole website hosting marketplace furnish absolutely the same thing: cPanel.
 There's no variety at all.
 Even the cPanel-based hosting price tags are identical.
 Very identical.
 Leaving for those who need a top web hosting service almost no other hosting platform/website hosting Control Panel alternative.
-So, there is merely one single fact: out of more than 200,000 web hosting brand names around the world, the non-cPanel based ones are less than 2%!
-Less than 2%, note that one...
+So, there is merely one single fact: out of more than 200,000 web hosting brand names around the world, the non-cPanel based ones are less than 2, note that one...

 200k "hosting corporations", all cPanel-based, yet differently dubbed